Green Snake (1993 film): Plot

-Because of the doubts he has about human sensuality, the monk decided to challenge his inner strength by letting Green Snake try to seduce him while he meditates.
+Because of the doubts he has about human sensuality, the monk decides to challenge his inner strength by letting Green Snake try to seduce him while he meditates.
 When he loses the challenge, Green Snake quickly makes her way back to White Snake.
-Green Snake tells White Snake of Fat-hoi's challenge, White Snake shrugs her off, leaving Green Snake to assume that her older sister thinks she is inferior.
-To get a response out of White Snake, she attempts to seduce Hsui Xien and the two get into a fight in which White Snake triumphed.
+Green Snake tells White Snake of Fat-hoi's challenge, but White Snake shrugs her off, leading Green Snake to assume that her older sister thinks she is inferior.
+To get a response out of White Snake, she attempts to seduce Hsui Xien.
+The two sisters get into a fight, which White Snake wins.
 She reveals to Green Snake that she is pregnant and cannot be with her anymore, causing Green Snake to leave.

 Hsui Xien goes to his class to find Fat-hoi there.
-Fat-hoi warns him that the sisters are snake demons and he is given an enchanted set of beads to protect himself from evil spirits.
+Fat-hoi warns him that the sisters are snake demons and gives him a set of enchanted beads to protect himself from evil spirits.
 Hsui Xien instead tosses the beads into the river.
 He arrives at home and pleads for the two to leave while he checks to see if Fat-hoi is near.
-He inform them that he is aware they are snake demons.
+He informs them that he is aware they are snake demons.
 The monk goes into their home and forcefully takes Hsui Xien into his Peaceful Land temple, situated atop an island peak, in order to "restore" him.
-Hsui Xien resists becoming a monk, White Snake appears at the temple and begs for the return of her husband.
+Hsui Xien resists becoming a monk.
+White Snake appears at the temple and begs for the return of her husband.
 When Fat-hoi refuses, Green Snake joins White Snake and calls the monk on his promise to let them go if he lost the challenge.
-Green Snake creates a flood, attempting to flood the temple but Fat-hoi lifts the entire temple into the air to prevent the catastrophe.
-When that failed, Fat-hoi tries to suffocate the two with his surplice but again, the two snakes were able to overcome it.
+Green Snake creates a flood, attempting to flood the temple, but Fat-hoi lifts the entire temple into the air to prevent the catastrophe.
+When that fails, Fat-hoi tries to suffocate the two with his surplice but again, the two snakes were able to overcome it.

 White Snake suddenly goes into labor and the flood advances towards the village.
-Fat-hoi recedes his surplice thereby allowing Green Snake to enter the temple to retrieve Hsui Xien who has accepted becoming a monk.
+Fat-hoi recedes his surplice, thereby allowing Green Snake to enter the temple to retrieve Hsui Xien, who has accepted becoming a monk.
 White Snake struggles to keep her baby above water.
-Fat-hoi saves the baby but White Snake is crushed by the temple which has now been destroyed by the flood.
+Fat-hoi saves the baby, but White Snake is crushed by the temple, which was destroyed by the flood.
 Green Snake is able to rescue Hsui Xien from the temple.
-After she fails to find White Snake, she kills Hsui Xien so that he can be with her sister in the afterlife.
-Fat-hoi intends to punish her for her crime but she forces him to acknowledge the fact that he too was complicit in the death of his fellow monks.
+After she realizes White Snake is dead, she kills Hsui Xien so that he can be with her sister in the afterlife.
+Fat-hoi intends to punish her for her crime, but she forces him to acknowledge that he too was complicit in the death of his fellow monks, who died in the flood.
 Green Snake questions if even humans knows what love is and leaves, claiming she might one day return if humans ever figure out the answer.
 Fat-hoi stands alone with the baby.